quteron/algorithmify/algorithms/sorting/comparison-sort/selection-sort/README.md

 This process is repeated until the moment when the unsorted part becomes empty and the sorted part contains all elements of the array correctly sorted.

 Sounds pretty simple, does not it?
-On each iteration we **select** next smallest item to put it at the correct spot, hence the name of the algoirthm - [Selection Sort][].
+On each iteration we **select** next smallest item to put it at the correct spot, hence the name of the algorithm - [Selection Sort][].

 ### Example
 Let's look at simple example.
 Consider we have the following array: